Achrefjr1997/OAD/README.md

 # Aerosol Optical Depth Estimation - Solafune Challenge (3rd Place Solution)

-This repository contains the code and documentation for my third-place solution in the **Aerosol Optical Depth** (AOD) Estimation Challenge organized by **Solafune**, Inc. The challenge involved estimating aerosol optical depth from **Sentinel-2 multispectral images**, a crucial metric for understanding air quality, public health, and climate change.
+This repository contains the code and documentation for my third-place solution in the **Aerosol Optical Depth** (AOD) Estimation Challenge organized by **Solafune, Inc**.
+The challenge involved estimating aerosol optical depth from **Sentinel-2 multispectral images**, a crucial metric for understanding air quality, public health, and climate change.

 ## Overview